Degaussing vs. Shredding: Hard Drive Destruction

 Hard Drive Shredding does not eliminate the data on a hard drive, but instead physically destroys the drive by passing the drive through a mechanical shredder.
 Typical commercial hard drive shredders can process between 100 and 1,000 pieces per hour depending on the size of the shredder and of the hard drives to be shredded.
 Removal of server frames prior to shredding is usually not required.
 Drive serial numbers are usually recorded prior to shredding.
 Each drive is hand-fed into one end of the shredder, and shredded particles are ejected from the other side into a waiting collection container.
 Shredded particles are then transported to a metals recovery center for environmentally responsible disposal.

-Since data still resides on the shredded particles, it is possible for a technically sophisticated, well-financed operator to recover data from the shredded pieces, if he could find the right piece from among thousands.
+Since data still resides on the shredded particles, it is possible for a technically sophisticated, well-financed operator to recover data from the shredded pieces, if he could find the right piece from among the thousands of shredded pieces.
 For most commercial applications, the typical shred size of ¾” to 1-1/2” wide is sufficient.
 However, for high-security applications, such as in national security, a smaller particle size can be achieved by placing a sizing screen after the shredder, so that too-large pieces will be kicked back into the shredding chamber for further reduction until the pieces can fit through the screen.

 Shredding can be done onsite or offsite.
 Onsite shredding is more secure since the drives will be destroyed prior to departure from the customer’s facility, but for small quantities of hard drives, onsite shredding can be prohibitively expensive because of the cost of bringing a large shredding truck to the customer’s site.
 Therefore, for smaller quantities of drives, it is advisable to seek a reputable, NAID-certified shredding firm to pick up the drives for offsite shredding.
 The offsite shredding firm will still issue a certificate of destruction for the shredded drives.